shorepine/tulipcc/README.md

 ### Network

 Tulip CC has the capability to connect to a Wi-Fi network, and Python's native requests library will work to access TCP and UDP.
 We ship a few convenience functions to grab data from URLs as well.
+More in the [full API](docs/tulip_api.md).

 ```python
 # Join a wifi network (not needed on Tulip Desktop)